Sylviss/Poker_AI_Capstone_Project/README.md

 # Poker AI for capstone project
 ----------------
 This project contains best effort open source implementation of a poker AI using several methods.
 The AI models are built by simple rule-based method + simulations, Monte-Carlo tree search and opponent modeling.
 The game is built mainly on terminal, but we also have a pygame expansion for playing against bots.

+# Note: This project is just for education purpose.
+We do not encourage gambling, as it is illegal here in Vietnam.
+We do not hold responsibility for any misuse of this programs.

 # Installation & running guide:
 ## Prerequisites:
 This repository assumes Python 3.11 or newer is used.